Taking the pee: Withings U-Scan is a smart urine analysis lab you can use at home

-(Pocket-lint) - Withings has announced the U-Scan, a hands-free urine analysis device that you can use at home.
+Withings has announced the U-Scan, a hands-free urine analysis device that you can use at home.

 The pebble-like design means that you can place the U-Scan in the bowl of your toilet, allowing you to urinate on it so it can capture your sample and perform its analysis.
 You then just leave it in position in the toilet.